bluerobotics/bluerobotics.github.io/brov2/software-setup.md

 The default button setup for the BlueROV2 is as shown in the image below:

 <img src="/brov2/cad/controller-buttons.png" class="img-responsive img-center" style="max-width:800px" />

+# Sensor Calibration

+1. Go to the settings tab in QGroundControl and select the red _Sensors_ tab on the left sidebar.
+2. Choose your autopilot orientation:
+	- `Roll90` for the BlueROV2
+3. Click on the _Accelerometers_ and follow the instructions.
+4. Click on _Compass_ and follow the instructions.

+When completed, the _Sensors_ tab will no longer be red.

 # Configure Motor Directions